quasarframework/quasar-framework.org/source/components/buttons.md

 Make use of globally available `disabled`, `block` (sets CSS `display` property to `block`) or `full-width`.

 ## Progress Buttons
-There's also a type of button that has its own Quasar Component named `<quasar-progress-button>`.
+There's also a type of button that has its own Quasar Component named `<q-progress-button>`.
 Check documentation [here](/components/progress-button.html).